elight/yourdsl/README.md

-# LISPY
+# YourDSL

 ## Assumptions.

-* People love libraries like Sinatra and ActiveRecord and Babushka and AASM and (name your favourite Ruby library).
+* People love libraries with DSLs like Sinatra and ActiveRecord and Babushka and AASM and (name your favourite Ruby library).
 * What they love about these is the small amount of Ruby syntax required to get a whole lot done.
 * They love that they can contextualise their definitions (that make the libraries do things) with natural Ruby syntax such as blocks.
 * To enable these kinds of libraries the use of so-called 'meta-programming' constructs are required (instance_eval, instance_exec).
-* Clever but inexperienced Ruby programmers often make very useful libraries with wonderful APIs but horrible internals (my hand is up, see: Workflow).
+* Clever but inexperienced Ruby programmers often make very useful libraries with wonderful APIs but horrible internals

 ## Goals.